arainho/arainho.github.io/_posts/2016-01-29-zfs-dataset-empty-at-boot.md

 categories: zfs boot arch-linux dataset
 ---

-I have my /home with a ZFS pool in Arch Linux, i reboot the PC and one dataset Code inside is empty !!!
+I have my /home with a ZFS pool in Arch Linux, i reboot the PC and my directory 'Code' is empty !!!
+Code directory is a ZFS Dataset, let's check it out ;-)

     ~$ cd /home/user/Code